 Willow: Oh!
 Those friends!

-- That One Boss: In-universe, Sunday initially this for Buffy.
+- That One Boss: In-universe, Sunday is initially this for Buffy.

 - Throwing Off the Disability: Thanks to Buffy's Healing Factor, her arm isn't broken in the final showdown with Sunday, it's just sore.